Gamma120/minimal-web-scraper/docs/source/tutorials/installation.rst

             $ python --version

-If python is installed, the command should return something like ``Python 3.10`` or a higher version of Python.
+If Python is installed, the command should returns something like ``Python 3.10`` or a higher version of Python.
 You can skip to `Virtual environment`_, else read the next paragraph.